SeedSigner/seedsigner/docs/dice_verification.md

 Then same 24 words! :
 <img src="img/dice_pic3.png">

-Now we are sure that the dice derivation is correct and we can unplug everything and do a new dice roll only on the seedsigner.
+Now we are sure that the dice derivation is correct and we can unplug everything and do a new dice roll only on the LumenSigner.

 ### Verifying with Coldcard